Roxana Saberi

-Biography

-Early life
+Early life and education

 Saberi was born in Belleville, New Jersey, the daughter of Reza Saberi, who was born in Iran, and Akiko Saberi, who emigrated from Japan.
 When she was six months old, her family moved to Fargo, North Dakota.
 Graduating with honors from Fargo North High School in 1994, Saberi played piano and soccer, and took part in Key Club and danceline.
 Saberi was inducted into the school's Hall of Fame in 2007.

 She graduated in 1997 from Concordia College in Moorhead, Minnesota, with degrees in Communication and French.
 Saberi also played for the Cobbers soccer team from 1994 to 1996.

 Chosen as Miss North Dakota in 1997, she was among the top ten finalists in Miss America 1998, winning the Scholar Award.
-Saberi holds a master's degree in broadcast journalism from Northwestern University and a second master's degree in international relations from the University of Cambridge, where she played for the university soccer team and the King's College, Cambridge, soccer team.
+Saberi holds a master's degree in broadcast journalism from Northwestern University and a second master's degree in international relations from the University of Cambridge, where she played for the university soccer team and the King's College soccer team.
 She was working on another master's degree in Iranian studies at the time of her arrest.